chrisbayne/duck-study/README.md

 people can submit these data points.
 The scientist would like to be able to view all submissions (please note that user management/authentication is not a requirement/expectation.)

-Below you will find instructions on how to run the application from command line.
+Below you will find instructions on how to run the application from command line as well as my approach to the problem, technologies chosen, and the amount of hours I spent working on the project.

 ## Learning objectives
 - To design a Single page application using useState functionality to add, view, edit, and delete ficitonal data sets.